-How to celebrate New Year's Eve like a Swede: six essential traditions
+How to celebrate New Year’s Eve like a Swede: six essential traditions

 3. Lord Tennyson

-It is usually read by a famous actor.
-This year the honour goes to Pernilla August, an acclaimed Swedish actress, who is most famous outside of Sweden for being Anakin Skywalker's mum in the Star Wars prequels.
-Ideally, they should time the poem so that they finish it just as the bells begin to strike midnight (if they don't manage the whole performance will be labelled a failure by the tabloids the next day).
+It is usually read by a famous actor (this year the honour falls to Lena Olin).
+Ideally, they should time the poem so that they finish it just as the bells strike midnight (if they don’t manage that, the whole performance will be labelled a failure by the tabloids the next day).

 Watch a version from 1930 here (only available in Sweden).